elB4RTO/craplog-CLI/craplog/README.txt

            --auto-merge  ¦  auto-merge sessions with the same date ¦
                          ¦
+      --max-size <size>  ¦  emit a warning if a file's size exceeds this limit ¦  the <size> is in MB, if set to 0 means unlimited ¦
+                         ¦
                      -e  ¦  make statistics of error logs too --errors  ¦
                          ¦
                          ¦
-          --only-errors  ¦  use only error logs (don't parse access logs) ¦
+                    -eO  ¦  use only error logs (don't parse access logs) --only-errors  ¦
+                         ¦
                          ¦
                     -gO  ¦  only update globals (don't store session statistics)